Kaiyuan Zhang Kaiyuan Zhang

 Kaiyuan Zhang, Siyuan Cheng, Guangyu Shen, Bruno Ribeiro, Shengwei An, Pin-Yu Chen, Xiangyu Zhang, Ninghui Li

-Proceedings of the 32nd Network and Distributed System Security Symposium (NDSS 2025)
+The 32nd Network and Distributed System Security Symposium (NDSS’25)

 Kaiyuan Zhang*, Siyuan Cheng*, Guangyu Shen, Guanhong Tao, Shengwei An, Anuran Makur, Shiqing Ma, Xiangyu Zhang

-Proceedings of the 45th IEEE Symposium on Security and Privacy (S&P 2024)
+The 45th IEEE Symposium on Security and Privacy (Oakland’24)

 Kaiyuan Zhang, Guanhong Tao, Qiuling Xu, Siyuan Cheng, Shengwei An, Yingqi Liu, Shiwei Feng, Guangyu Shen, Pin-Yu Chen, Shiqing Ma, Xiangyu Zhang

-Proceedings of the Eleventh International Conference on Learning Representations (ICLR 2023)
+The Eleventh International Conference on Learning Representations (ICLR’23)

-ECCV 2022 Workshop on Adversarial Robustness in the Real World (AROW 2022), Best Paper Award 🏆
+Best Paper Award 🏆 in ECCV 2022 Workshop on Adversarial Robustness in the Real World

 Selected Honors & Awards